nabilhussein/AccountingLedger/README.md

 ### One Interesting Piece of Code from my Project

-### One interesting code from my project is when it shows you all entries.
+###is when it shows you all entries.
 This code will let you view all your transactions in one screen.
 It will display your transactions in a nice format so it could be easy to read.
 Also, I could use the same code for viewing despite and payment,